-Professor Mary Sheppard is a cardiac pathologist with a National and International reputation.
-She heads a department that undertakes examination of the heart in cases of sudden unexpected death.
-She has established a national cardiac pathology database, with funding from UK charity Cardiac Risk in the young (CRY), which now has over 6500 cases on file and is a rich source of research on sudden cardiac death in the UK.
+She is the director of unit that undertakes examination of the heart in cases of sudden cardiac death in UK.
+She has established a national cardiac pathology database, with funding from UK charity Cardiac Risk in the Young (CRY), which now has over 7,000 cases on file.
+The unit has built up a large biobank of heart tissue and genetic material for research.

-Her main area of interest are the cardiac conditions causing sudden death in young people which are mainly inherited, such as sudden arrhythmic death, cardiomyopathies including dilated cardiomyopathy, hypertrophic cardiomyopathy, arrhythmogenic cardiomyopathy and idiopathic hypertrophy .
+Professor Sheppard's main area of interest are the cardiac conditions that cause sudden death in young people which are mainly inherited, such as sudden arrhythmic death, cardiomyopathies including dilated cardiomyopathy, hypertrophic cardiomyopathy, arrhythmogenic cardiomyopathy and idiopathic hypertrophy .

 Professor Sheppard’s main focus is on the pathological diagnosis of sudden cardiac death.
 She collaborates with cardiologists who screen the families for these cardiac conditions throughout the UK.
-She works with scientists, immunologists and anatomists in understanding the pathophysiology underlying these conditions.
+She works with scientists, as well as clinicians in understanding the pathophysiology underlying these conditions.

 Professor Sheppard is member of the council and was President of the European Association of Cardiovascular Pathology 2016 – 2018.
 She is on cardiac working groups in European Society of Pathology and European Society of Cardiology as well as American Society of Cardiovascular Pathology.